WICG/bfcache-not-restored-reason/NotRestoredReason.md

 Browsers today offer an optimization feature for history navigation, called [back/forward cache](https://developers.google.com/web/updates/2018/07/page-lifecycle-api#back-forward-cache) (BFCache).
 This enables instant loading experience when users go back to a page they already visited.

-Today pages can be blocked from entering BFCache or not be restored from BFCache for different reasons, such as reasons required by spec and reasons specific to the browser implementation.
+Today pages can be blocked from entering BFCache or get evicted while in BFCache for different reasons, such as reasons required by spec and reasons specific to the browser implementation.
 Here is the full list of reasons that can be reported: [spreadsheet](https://docs.google.com/spreadsheets/d/1li0po_ETJAIybpaSX5rW_lUN62upQhY0tH4pR5UPt60/edit#gid=0).

 Developers can gather the hit-rate of BFCache on their site by using [the pageshow handler persisted parameter](https://html.spec.whatwg.org/multipage/browsing-the-web.html#dom-pagetransitionevent-persisted-dev) and [PerformanceNavigationTiming.type(back-forward)](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceNavigation/type).
 However, there is no way for developers to tell what reasons are blocking their pages from being restored from BFCache in the wild.
 They are not able to know what actions to take to improve the hit-rate.

 We would like to make it possible for sites to collect information on why BFCache is not used on a history navigation, so that they can take actions on each reason and make their page BFCache compatible.
 First we will start exposing this information to PerformanceTiming API.

+The reasons reported can be the ones that were present at the timing of navigating away (i.e. the page did not enter BFCache), or the ones that made the page ineligible while the page was in BFCache (i.e. the page was evicted from BFCache).

 Note that **we are not going to expose information about cross-origin subframes, except for the information about whether or not they blocked bfcache**.